- Home

 Time for trad

 Pick up your fiddle and dust off your bodhrán (or at least get ready to hear them), because TradFest is back in town.
-From January 24–28 you can catch gigs in venues all over Dublin, from St Patrick’s Cathedral and Dublin Castle in the city centre to Swords Castle, Malahide Castle and Skerries Mills north of town.
-It's a packed five days, with Women of Note at St Patrick's Cathedral, Féile Kíla in the National Stadium, and an evening honouring Janis Ian closing the festival on January 28.
+From January 22-26 you can catch gigs in venues all over Dublin, from St Patrick’s Cathedral and Dublin Castle in the city centre to Swords Castle, Malahide Castle and Skerries Mills north of town.
+It's a packed five days, with Women of Note at St Patrick's Cathedral, Féile Kíla in the National Stadium, and an evening honouring Tom Paxton closing the festival on January 26.

 Get artsy

 The days may be shorter in January, but that’s not always a bad thing.
 This is the only month when you can view the National Gallery of Ireland’s beautiful (and fragile) paintings by J.M.W.
 Turner.
-This collection was gifted to the gallery in 1900, on the proviso that they would be displayed for free every January, when the light is at its dimmest.
+Their collection was gifted to the gallery in 1900, on the proviso that they would be displayed for free every January, when the light is at its dimmest.
+To mark the 250th anniversary of the artist's birth, the National Gallery of Ireland are working with the National Galleries of Scotland on a special exchange, bringing their 38 Vaughan Bequest Turner watercolours to the Dublin-based gallery for the first time.
+Meanwhile, the National Galleries of Scotland will play host to the Irish gallery's collection of Turner pieces overseas.

-This month also offers another chance to see a number of exhibitions that have been running since the autumn, including Entangled Islands at EPIC, People and Places at the National Photographic Archive, Lavery on Location at the National Gallery, Andy Warhol Three Times Out at Hugh Lane Gallery and Anne Madden Seven Paintings at IMMA.
+This month also offers another chance to see a number of exhibitions that have been running since the autumn, including Rebels and Revolutionaries Women's History Tour at EPIC, Mildred Anne Butler - At Home in Nature at the National Gallery and the David Kronn Photography Collection at IMMA.

 Want to get a new perspective on old work?
-Stop in for a free guided tour, from tours of the National Gallery to the Sunday public tour and Wednesday Warhol tour at the Hugh Lane Gallery.
-Beginning January 11, the National Gallery is also hosting a "Music in Art" themed tour, which will run during Thursday Lates (until 8.30pm) throughout the month and highlight the musical connections, musicians and instruments featured within the national collection.
+Stop in for a free guided tour, from tours of the National Gallery to the Sunday public tour at the Hugh Lane Gallery.
+On January 16, the National Gallery will also be hosting Plates and Palettes: Irish Pubs in Art, a special event that combines art and food by curating a tailored menu to bring famously painted Irish pubs to life.

 In Temple Bar, go behind the scenes of Irish musical history at the Irish Rock 'N' Roll Museum Experience.
 You can get an all-access pass to explore the museum, the Button Factory venue, and the connected recording studios, where artists from Christy Moore to Rihanna have recorded.
-You can also tour Windmill Lane Recording Studios with their January Studio Tours and learn to mix your own session with their virtual band.
+You can also tour Windmill Lane Recording Studios and learn to mix your own session with their virtual band.

 Grab a bite